ya1sec/moonjump/README.md

 ## Contributing

-If you want to contribute, please DM me or open a pull request.
+If you want to contribute, DM me or open a pull request.
 Things may be added or changed as needed.

 ## TODO